Cyriled1014/Ames_Housing_Model/README.md

 ## Application:

 For the application, the optimal model was saved using joblib.
 Subsequently, a Streamlit web application was created.
 Users can input values and select feature categories, and the application will display the predicted price of the residential property.
-The web application also presents relevant data visualizations explaining the choice of features
+The web application also presents relevant data visualizations explaining the choice of features.
 ## Streamlit Web App: https://ameshousingmodel-akwb7ogsrujq9zanisrzus.streamlit.app/